onflow/flow-go/CodingConventions.md

 Byzantine inputs are one particular case, where a function returns a 'benign error'.
 The critical property for an error to be benign is that the component returning it is still fully functional, despite encountering the error condition.
 All benign errors should be handled within the vertex.
+As part of implementing error handling, developers must consider which error conditions are benign in the context of the current component.

 ## Error handling